 Generally, all nails are used in the same fashion.
 The main difference between different styles of nails are the way in which they utilize air flow and how the quality of the dab ends up when you take the hit.
 The general process for using any nail is more or less the same but the exact style or design can differ.
 Continue reading as we break down the nail variations available today.

 The occasional dabber generally uses a domed nail in a rig.
 Domed nails are generally made out of titanium, ceramic, quartz, or glass, and are cheaper than most domeless nails.
 While there are many reasons to use a domed nail in your oil rig, there are a few downsides as well.
-If you’re new to dabbing, and a more patient cannabis user, then perhaps these cons will not bother you as much as it might a consistent smoker.
+If you’re new to dabbing with a rig, and a more patient cannabis user, then perhaps these cons will not bother you as much as it might a consistent smoker.
 Domed nails take much longer to heat up, and are less simple to dab.
 Since there is more to the nail itself, it is also more prone to accidents and breaks.
 Domed nails do capture vapor much better than domeless nails used without carb caps, and are just a more basic and simple package for newcomers and casual dabbers.

 What is a bit of a drag about domed nails is the theatre of the whole dabbing performance that they require, which in this case is a multi-step process.
 First you have to heat the nail, then quickly get the dome overtop, and THEN you attempt the dabbing.
 In this time when you're fumbling for the dome, you're losing precious heat and also greatly increasing the risk of an accident occurring.
 This also results in more opportunities for accidents, burns, or any other type of incident involving very hot objects.
 Also, what's more, a dome is yet another glass piece you'll have to clean and maintain and constantly worry about misplacing or breaking.
 Domed nails definitely hold heat more efficiently and get the job done, but if done on a regular basis, can begin to result in accidents or an annoying amount of extra steps that e-nails and domeless nails cut out.